-Appellant was convicted and awarded Capital Punishment; confirmed by High Court of Madhya Pradesh.
+Appellant was convicted and awarded Capital Punishment, confirmed by High Court of Madhya Pradesh.
 Ruby was married to Sanjay.
-Appellant ‘coveted’ her; ‘warned’ her that he would not allow her to ‘live with anybody else’; ‘threw acid’, burning and injuring family members, killing her.
-There is no ‘conjecture’, ‘surmise’ or ‘inference’ in narration of witnesses; evidence is ‘unimpeachable’, Dying Declaration can be given ‘highest probative value’; conviction beyond any ‘reasonable doubt’.
+Appellant ‘coveted’ her; ‘warned’ her, he would not allow her to ‘live with anybody else’; ‘threw acid’, burning and injuring family members, killing her.
+There is no ‘conjecture’, ‘surmise’ or ‘inference’ in narration of witnesses; evidence is ‘unimpeachable’; Dying Declaration can be given ‘highest probative value’; conviction beyond any ‘reasonable doubt’.

 – Hon’ble Justice S.A.
 Bobde, Yogendra v.
 State of Madhya Pradesh, [Criminal Appeal Nos.
 84-85 of 2019].

 “Kushal Rao v.
 State of Bombay, AIR 1958 SC 22 is a watershed Judgment on evidentiary value of Dying Declarations.”

 – Hon’ble Justice M.R.
 Shah, State of U.P. v.
 Veerpal, [Criminal Appeal No. 34 of 2022] decided on 01.
 02.2022.